... LIVE

 💡

 The 30-day rule is serious: Texas requires title transfer within 30 calendar days of purchase.
-Miss it and you pay a $25 penalty — but more importantly, you’re driving unregistered.
+Miss it and you pay a $25 penalty — and you’re driving unregistered.
 If you bought from a private party, it’s your responsibility as the buyer to file at your county tax office.
-Dealers handle this automatically.
-Most county tax offices are open Monday through Friday and some Saturdays.
 Bring the signed title, Texas liability insurance proof, and payment for all TT&L fees.

 Common Texas TT&L Questions — Dealer vs Private, SPV Challenges